CristoferMar/Final-Project/README.md

 # OneTwoDate
 A full-stack solo project that allows couples to add different date ideas into unique lists and randomly pick activities from those lists.
-They also have the option to uncheck undesired activities from the next draw.

 ![OneTwoDate-ReadMe-GIF](https://user-images.githubusercontent.com/82407007/147631193-6bc14458-1134-4ea4-a0fc-792ffce9582a.gif)